Profitbase/Episode-Docs/articles/invision/docs/workbookmenu.md

 - The current user has been granted access to the Workbook
 - The Workbook has been explicitly added to a menu, or the Workbook belongs to a Work Process with a Version that is either in the Deployed, Open or Closed state
-- While a Work Process version is in the Deployed state, only Work Process administrators will have access to the Workbook
+- While a Work Process Version is in the Deployed state, only Work Process administrators will have access to the Workbook

 <br/>